 When the motherboard is set to JumperFreeTM mode, this field allows you to configure the external frequency of your CPU.
-Select [User Define] if you want to make changes to the CPU Frequency field.
-When [Standard] is selected, CPU (external) Frequency will be fixed at 100MHz.
+Select [User Define] if you want to make changes to the CPU Clock Multiplier or the CPU Frequency field.
+When [Standard] is selected, the Clock Multiplier will be fixed and the CPU (external) Frequency will be fixed at 100MHz.
 Configuration options: [Standard] [User Define]